SleeplessByte/media-types-ruby/README.md

 Example: `Venue.version(42).validatable?`

-Tests wether the current configuration of the schema has a validation defined.
+Tests whether the current configuration of the schema has a validation defined.

 ### `register`